-- 1. Be currently providing services to other jurisdictions; - 2.
-Be exclusively devoted to (or have program space exclusively devoted to) providing electronic monitoring services for home detention programs; - 3.
-Be governed by a written security plan; - 4.
-Be located in a secure venue; - 5.
-Be equipped with spare computers and associated peripheral equipment; - 6.
+- 1. Be currently providing services to other jurisdictions. - 2.
+Be exclusively devoted to (or have program space exclusively devoted to) providing electronic monitoring services for home detention programs. - 3.
+Be governed by a written security plan.

+- 4. Be located in a secure venue. - 5.
+Be equipped with spare computers and associated peripheral equipment. - 6.
 Have a secondary power source to operate the monitoring center in the event of power loss or have the capability to transfer monitoring functions to a separate monitoring center. - 7.
 Have redundant capabilities, with a State-approved alternate monitoring center(s) to provide the ability for immediate transfer of all monitoring activity.
 The alternate monitoring center(s) must be geographically different than the primary monitoring center site to assure continued service in case of natural disasters, etc. - 8.
 Have a notification policy for Offender violations that allows the Agency to establish distinct levels of security on a case-by-case basis. - 9.
-Be able to transmit reports or violations by telephone, email, or fax. - 10.
-Provide the capability for Agency Users to access and view all Offender data via the Internet. - 11.
+Be able to transmit reports or violations by telephone, email, or fax.
+Faxing must be an option for some locations may use them for EM services. - 10.
+Provide the capability for Agency Users to access and view all Offender data securely via the Internet. - 11.
 All violation reporting intervals must be determined by written request of the Agency.
 An Agency can choose any level for any breakdown of its caseload and further may change an Offender's notification level at will.
 The Vendor must adjust its policy to meet notification intervals desired by the Agency. - 12.
 Be equipped with backup generators and UPS to ensure a constant supply of power in the event of a long-term power outage. - 13.
 Have strict data security protocols in place to ensure Offender information is protected.
 Describe data security processes.
+(See Section 3.23 for more details.)